The Irritable Vegan

 Are oats low FODMAP?

 People are often surprised that you can eat oats on a low FODMAP diet.
-This is because low FODMAP is not the same as a gluten-free diet and allows small safe-servings of wheat-containing ingredients.
+This is because low FODMAP is not the same as a gluten-free diet and allows small low FODMAP servings of wheat-containing ingredients.
 Although oats are naturally gluten-free they are often contaminated with wheat during the harvesting process.
 You may need to choose gluten-free oats if you need them to be certified as wheat-free.

 Most types of oats have safe low FODMAP servings but it changes depending on the variety.
 As oats can be a bit of a confusing topic keep reading below the recipe to check out more details in the specific FODMAP notes section.